 If you’ve clicked on this article, chances are that you already know you exhibit underpronation, also called supination, and you want to correct this.

-If you’ve decided that you are certainly a runner who underpronates, here’s a curated list of some of the best running shoes for underpronation.
+If you’ve decided that you are certainly a runner who underpronates, this post has reviews of some of the best running shoes for underpronation.

-Best Running Shoes For Underpronation Compared and Reviewed
+Best Running Shoes For Underpronation or Supination Compared and Reviewed

 The first thing I noticed about this shoe is the soles, particularly how they are designed to be a bit bulkier than most shoes.

 You’ll see that, by the heel, they’ve mixed it up by adding different weights and even some gaps that would be great at absorbing the impact.
 They are designed like waves (thus the name Wave Rider) that make running smoother.
 They call this the U4ic and U4icX technology.

 These rubber soles also seem to be durable, especially with their thickness.
 Plus, because of the added height and cushioning, it would be great for underpronators!
 Mizuno estimates that this would be great for up to very slight overpronation.

 I also really like the mesh material that the upper part of the shoe is made of.
 It’s comfortable, light, and will make for a breathable shoe.
 It really does have a style that can set it apart from others, whilst maintaining its functionality: